paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 Before actually acting upon a statements import we do check a few things and order incoming imports.

-First we check whether the incoming votes concern a candidate we already have in recent disputes, if that is the case then there is no work todo from our side (no availability recovery, no validity checking) and it is safe to import the candidate right away (see next section).
+First we check whether the incoming votes concern a dispute we already participated in.
+If that is the case then there is no work to do from our side (no availability recovery, no validity checking) and it is safe to import the candidate right away (see next section).